Flax Engine screenshots and logo are included in Press Pack, Download (33MB).

 Flax goal is to deliver the best possible solutions for game development.

-We build a community and the development cycle that could be described as a located somewhere in the middle between huge game engines (Unity, UE4, CryEngine) and the open–source engines (Godot, Banshee, Lumix).
+We build a community and the development cycle that could be described as located somewhere in the middle between huge game engines (Unity, UE4, CryEngine) and the open-source engines (Godot, Banshee, Lumix).

 This gives enough independence, engaged community, direct communication with the engine dev team, and flexibility as open-source engines have while we still maintain a solid form of the engine as it is developed by the professionals.
-Solid distribution, proper infrastructure, and engaged developers are one of the Flax strong sides.
+Solid distribution, proper infrastructure, and engaged developers are some of Flax strong sides.
 The whole mixture of these features makes Flax very outstanding software.

 Flax wants to be unique.
 Flax wants to make game development faster and more accessible.